ibmresilient/resilient-community-apps/sc_email_parser/README.md

 | `ipV6WhiteList` | 30 | IP v6 whitelist |
 | `domainWhiteList` | 51 | URL domain whitelist |

 Initially these whitelists are comprised of commented out entries which serve as examples of the data you might want to exclude from consideration.
-The whitelists will have no effect unless you uncomment the entries and make a gramatically correct list, or add some entries of your own.
+The whitelists will have no effect unless you uncomment the entries and make a grammatically correct list, or add some entries of your own.
 Please note that, compared to version v1 of the script, the whitelist variable location has changed and formats of the entries have been simplified.

 #### IP address whitelists
 The IP address whitelists are divided into separate IPv4 and IPv6 lists.
 These lists apply to the IP addresses retrieved by pattern matching in the body of the email message.
-If an IP address appears on a whitelist then it is not be added as an artifact to the incident.
+If an IP address appears on a whitelist, it is not added as an artifact to the incident.

 There are two categories of IP whitelist entry, CIDR (Classless Inter-Domain Routing) and IPRange.
 For example, in IP V4, IBM owns the `9` class A network.
 You may want to also whitelist an IP range, such as `12.0.0.1 - 12.5.5.5`.
 To add these criteria to the whitelist you would add the following to ipV4WhiteList:
 ```python